 It’s no secret that we are at a turning point brought on by technology and machine learning.
-Every day we see news reports referencing artificial intelligence (AI) and the predicted changes it will bring.
 In our everyday lives, AI is already well established through devices such as smart speakers, our phones, and as a layer that decides what we see in our search results.

-With frequent announcements that AI is being integrated in new and novel ways, how do you step forward and claim your space?
+With AI being integrated in new ways every day, how do you step forward and claim your space?

 Focus on Your Site Design and Structure